Vyriv/RaffleTracker/README.md

 ## Features

-- **Raffle task HUD** - displays your scanned raffle tasks directly on your screen
+- Displays raffle tasks that arent completed
-- **Reset timer tracking** - reads the raffle task reset timer from the Raffle Tasks paper and expires the cached task list when the timer ends
+- Click `Easy`, `Medium`, or `Hard` to switch task tabs.
-- **Hover task details** - hover a task while a cursor is available to see its scanned objective text
+- Hover a task row to see what the challenge is.
-- **Moveable and resizable HUD** - use `/rt move` to drag the tracker, resize it with the scroll wheel, or use `+`, `-`, and `0`
+- use /rt move to drag or resize it

 ## Commands